wxcsdb88/supergloo/README.md

 **SuperGloo unifies management of ingress traffic (“north/south”) and mesh traffic (“east/west”).** Every service mesh relies on ingress controllers to manage traffic across clusters and from the internet.
 SuperGloo provides a fully-automated opinionated workflow for configuring your mesh to work with your ingress, offering a unified management experience for all traffic.

-**SuperGloo gives you the freedom to pair any service mesh with any ingress.** The mesh abstraction provided by SuperGloo lets users be free to choose their favorites mesh and ingress, and leave it to SuperGloo to take care of the installation and configuration necessary to let them work together.
+**SuperGloo gives you the freedom to pair any service mesh with any ingress.** The mesh abstraction provided by SuperGloo allows users to choose their favorite mesh and ingress, as well as handling installation and configuration necessary to allow them work together.
 SuperGloo also supports running multiple ingress with multiple mesh in the same cluster.

 **SuperGloo makes it easy to explore different meshes and migrate between them.** The unified interface, as well as the automated installation, makes the transition from one mesh to another fast and painless.

-**SuperGloo allows using the same tools with different meshes.** The abstraction we seek to provide will allow developers to build a single product that runs on any mesh, or across meshes.
+**SuperGloo allows use of the same tools with different meshes.** The abstraction we seek to provide will allow developers to build a single product that runs on any mesh, or across meshes.
-For users, this will provide the ability to migrate between service mesh providers without changing the tooling they are work with.
+For users, this will provide the ability to migrate between service mesh providers without changing the tooling they work with.

-**SuperGloo will ‘glue’ meshes of any type into a multi-mesh.** For companies that run multiple service mesh instances, SuperGloo will connect all the different meshes together, across namespaces, across clusters, across clouds.
-All with flat-networking and policy applied at the level, rather than repeated at each individual level, without any effort of synchronizing config across meshes.
+**SuperGloo will ‘glue’ meshes of any type into a multi-mesh.** For companies that run multiple service mesh instances, SuperGloo will connect all the different meshes together, across namespaces, across clusters, or across clouds.
+All with flat-networking and policy applied at every level, rather than repeated at each individual level, without the effort of synchronizing config across meshes.

 ## Features